raspberrypilearning/getting-started-guide-editor-html/en/step_2.md

 ## Editor homepage

-In this step you will see how you can log in to the Raspberry Pi Editor, and create your first HTML project.
+In this step you will see how you can create your first HTML project and log in to the Raspberry Pi Editor!

 You can access the Raspberry Pi Editor [here](https://editor.raspberrypi.org/en/){:target="_blank"}